BPP0322151/DSPP/README.md

 ### Potential Solution
 A **logistic regression classifier** that:
 1. **Identifies at-risk students** before their assessments
-2. **Quantifies feature importance** to guide targeted interventions (e.g., addressing absences vs. study time and which ones are most important)
+2. **Quantifies feature importance** to guide targeted interventions (addressing absences vs. study time and which ones are most important)
 3. **Provides probability scores of passing** (0-1)

 ### Impact